-Motivated by \textbf{this gap}, we propose a non-autoregressive neural operator framework designed specifically for \textbf{forecasting in sparse, cross-domain settings}.
-Our approach bypasses the architectural constraints of existing models by learning a direct sequence-to-sequence operator.
-This operator explicitly maps a time series of sparse, irregularly distributed sensor measurements to the entire future spatiotemporal evolution of the dense output field in a single forward pass.
+Motivated by this gap and enabled by multi-decadal neutron monitor archives, mature sequence modeling architectures, and modern AI hardware, we propose a non-autoregressive neural operator framework designed specifically for virtual sensing across physically disjoint domains.
+The approach learns a direct sequence-to-sequence operator mapping sparse, irregularly distributed ground sensor histories to the complete future spatiotemporal dose field at 10{,}000\,m in a single forward pass.
+Rather than forecasting, the objective establishes a new instrumentation principle in which learned operators bridging accessible and inaccessible manifolds constitute the measurement apparatus itself, representing a novel sensing modality.

-More broadly, the adoption of operator-learning frameworks for scientific modeling paves the way for transformative applications in various sectors~\cite{elsheikh2019modeling, mudhsh2023modelling, ghandourah2023performance, elsheikh2023water, chandrasekaran2025iot}. \textbf{This work departs fundamentally from conventional operator paradigms by introducing a \textbf{non-autoregressive, cross-domain operator formulation} that learns a direct functional mapping between distinct physical manifolds.} Unlike incremental advances that focus on accuracy or architectural depth, this paradigm redefines what an operator represents in scientific forecasting: \textbf{not a propagator constrained by geometry, but a universal map that connects sparse, indirect observations to unobservable physical fields}.
-In this sense, STONe extends the theoretical scope of operator learning from approximating PDE solutions to reconstructing latent dynamical systems that were previously inaccessible to direct measurement.

-The timeliness of this paradigm arises from three converging developments that make cross-domain operator learning feasible for the first time.
-First, the global availability of multi-decadal neutron monitor data provides a uniquely rich, continuous dataset for learning the statistical and physical coupling between ground and atmospheric radiation domains.
-Second, the maturation of sequence-modeling architectures such as GRUs, LSTMs, and Transformers enables the capture of long-range temporal dependencies from sparse sensor histories, a capability essential for stable operator learning across timescales.
-Third, advances in high-performance and energy-efficient AI hardware now permit sub-millisecond inference latency, allowing real-time deployment of operator models in operational environments such as flight planning and radiation monitoring.
-Together, these developments create the precise technological and data landscape in which cross-domain operator learning can be realized at scale, marking a decisive turning point for scientific forecasting.
+The cross-domain operator is well-posed under the physical conditions present in this system.
+Ground neutron monitors provide long-term temporal observability of solar modulation cycles spanning years to decades, ensuring that the branch input encodes the slowly varying GCR forcing that drives altitude-dependent dose variation.
+The atmospheric transfer function relating surface neutron flux to aviation-altitude dose is physically stable over the sensing horizon: it is governed by geomagnetic cutoff rigidity and atmospheric depth, both of which vary smoothly and predictably.
+The operator is therefore identifiable from the available observations, and the inverse sensing problem is well-conditioned over the 180-day horizons considered here.
+This distinguishes operator-theoretic virtual sensing from generic inverse problems where identifiability cannot be assumed.